xemantic/shader-web-background/README.md

 ```

 Put it in the `<head>` of your HTML.
 The the `type` should be `x-shader/x-fragment`.
-The `id` attribute is arbitrary,
+The `id` attribute is arbitrary.

-Note: Remember to give unique `id` to each of your shaders if you are
+:warning: Note: Remember to give unique `id` to each of your shaders if you are
 defining more of them.

 ### 3. Start shading